linuxgamer/clevo-keyboard/README.md

-for personal use.
+For personal use.

-some notes: DOESNT WORK on: debian 13, fedora 42 (other distros are untested) also it works on gigabyte g5 kd and other rebranded clevo laptops
+Notes: DOESNT WORK on: Debian 13, Fedora 42 (gonna test other distros)

+Also it works on gigabyte g5 kd and other "rebranded" clevo laptops